 A guaranteed installment agreement is available for taxpayers who owe less than $10,000 and have filed all outstanding tax returns.
 You must be able to pay off the entire balance in no more than 36 months, and you are not eligible if you have had an installment agreement with the past five years.
 If you meet these criteria, the IRS must enroll you in a monthly payment agreement and will not pursue additional collections actions if you comply with the terms of the agreement.
 In addition, you will not be subject to a federal tax lien.
 This public record can make it difficult to be approved for mortgages and other types of loans.

 Streamlined installment agreements are available for taxpayers who owe up to $50,000.
 You must be able to repay your balance within 72 months, file all past-due returns, and agree to pay any future assessed tax on time.
 The availability of this program was expanded by the IRS Fresh Start Initiative.

 If you are unable to qualify for either the guaranteed or streamlined installment agreement, you may be a candidate for a partial payment installment agreement.
-With this type of plan, you can take longer than 72 months to repay your tax debt.
+With this type of plan, you can take longer than 72 months to repay your back taxes.
 However, you will still be subject to a federal tax lien, which can damage your credit.
 To get started, you need to submit financial information to the IRS.
 It will use this data to determine the size of monthly payment you are able to make.